-Matera is located in the Basilicata region of Italy.
-Matera has gained international recognition and is a famous tourist place because of its Sassi, the ancient homes that were carved out of solid rock.
-These ancient dwellings are still a part of the city and used as living spaces by people.
+Matera is located in the Basilicata region of Italy and has gained international recognition thanks to its Sassi, ancient homes that were carved out of solid rock.
+These dwellings are still a part of the city and used as living spaces.

-The Sassi are a UNESCO world heritage site and has been described as one of the most beautiful places to visit in Italy.
-Due to its resemblance to the old sites in Jerusalem, Matera has also been of particular interest to Hollywood directors.
-Untill the 1980's the city had been quite poor but of late due to the rising tourism it has been prospering.
+The Sassi are a UNESCO world heritage site and have been described as one of the most beautiful places to visit in Italy.
+Due to its resemblance to old sites in Jerusalem, Matera has also been of particular interest to Hollywood directors: it’s here that, for instance, Mel Gibson filmed The Passion of Christ.
+Up to the 1980s, Matera did suffer from a relatively low quality of life and lack of employement, but since then the rising tourism and industries related to it have made of the town a prospering spot, to the point of having been nominated European City of Culture for the year 2019.

 Getting to Matera

-Matera can be reached easily by trains as well as buses.
-It is very well connected to Bari from where every two hours trains depart from Matera.
-Most trains are managed by FAL in the region and train passes are generally not accepted.
-Except for Sundays the trains run at regular intervals.
-Matera can also be reached by buses from Bari and other smaller towns in the province.
-However, it is a little to get buses from other provinces.
-Visitors can also easily drive down to Matera.
+Matera can be reached easily by train as well as bus.
+It is very well connected to Bari, with trains departing every two hours to and from the city.
+Most trains in the area are managed by FAL and regular Trenitalia train passes are generally not accepted: be careful then, in case you have a monthly ticket of some sort and you’re travelling here.
+Except for Sundays, trains run at regular intervals.
+Matera can also be reached by bus from Bari and other smaller towns in the province.
+Of course, you can easily reach Matera by car, too.

 Moving Around Matera